Mechachleopteryx/website-1/docs/getting-started/install/windows/index.md

 [![windows-install-mono-cmd.png](/images/windows-install-mono-cmd.png)](/images/windows-install-mono-cmd.png)

-At this point, it’s a good idea to run through the basic hello world examples on [this page](/docs/getting-started/mono-basics/) to verify Mono is working correctly.
+At this point, it’s a good idea to run through the basic "hello world" examples on [this page](/docs/getting-started/mono-basics/) to verify Mono is working correctly.

 Gtk#
 -----